Stefanough/SFA_BLG/source/notes/git-notes.html.markdown

 ```
-Try these commands:----------------------------------------------------------------------------
+Try these commands:------------------------------------------------------------------
-command---------------------------Description--------------------------------------------------
+command-----------------Description--------------------------------------------------

 git l                   Show commit history
 git show(1)             Show various types of objects.
 git instaweb(1)         Instantly browse your working repository in gitweb.
 git show-branch(1)      Show branches and their commits.
 git-ls-tree(1)          List the contents of a tree object.
 git-update-index(1)     Register file contents in the working tree to the index.
 git-mktree(1)           Build a tree-object from ls-tree formatted text.
 git-checkout-index(1)   Copy files from the index to the working tree.
 git-for-each-ref(1)     Output information on each ref.

 git-ls-files(1)         Show information about files in the index and the working tree.

 git-ls-remote(1)        List references in a remote repository.

 git-rev-list(1)         Lists commit objects in reverse chronological order.
 git-config(1)           Get and set repository or global options.
 git-checkout(1)         Checkout a branch or paths to the working tree.
 git-commit(1)           Record changes to the repository.
 git-update-index(1)     Register file contents in the working tree to the index.

 ENVIRONMENT VARIABLES:
 GIT_INDEX_FILE          This environment allows the specification of an alternate index
 		        file.
 If not specified, the default of $GIT_DIR/index is used.

 GIT_DIR                 If the GIT_DIR environment variable is set then it specifies a
-			                            path to use instead of the default .git for the base of the repository.
+		        path to use instead of the default .git for the base of the
+                        repository.
 The --git-dir command-line option also sets this value.

 GIT_WORK_TREE           Set the path to the root of the working tree.
 This can also be
-			                            controlled by the --work-tree command line option and the core.worktree
+		        controlled by the --work-tree command line option and the core.work
-														      configuration variable.
+                        tree configuration variable.
 ```